 The first step in setting up a new Workflow Manager system is to run the Workflow Manager Post Installation.
-This is an administrative activity that inserts the necessary Workflow Manager system tables in your enterprise database.
+This is an administrative activity that inserts the necessary Workflow Manager system tables into your central database.

-This tool also provides options for importing the minimum, quick-start, or custom configuration files as well as setting the user store to traditional or portal for the Workflow Manager database.
-Once the tool finishes, the current Windows user is registered as a user in Workflow Manager.
+Upon completion of postinstallation, the current Windows user is registered as a user in Workflow Manager.
 This user is also added to the Administrator group and granted Administrative Access to the Workflow Manager Administrator.
-Administrator Access is based on a privilege.
-For more information, see Privileges.
+The Administrator Access is based on a privilege.
+For more information see: Privileges.

 Anyone who accesses Workflow Manager must be registered with the Workflow Manager system.
-When first configuring Workflow Manager, you may encounter a message like the following when the Workflow Manager client application starts.
-See Users and Groups for more information about adding Workflow Manager users.
+When first configuring Workflow Manager, you may encounter a message like the one below when the Workflow Manager client application starts up.
+Visit Users and Groups to learn more about adding Workflow Manager users.

-After the initial set up of the Workflow Manager repository, you'll be ready to begin configuring Workflow Manager to meet your specific needs.
+After the initial setup of the Workflow Manager repository, you'll be ready to begin configuring Workflow Manager to meet your specific needs.
 A great place to start is with a workflow that represents a process you follow every day, week, or month.
-The Configuring Workflow Manager section covers all the concepts needed to define your business processes within Workflow Manager, including workflow editing.
+The Configuring Workflow Manager help book covers all the concepts needed to define your business processes within Workflow Manager, including workflow editing.

-The Workflow Manager SDK installed with the desktop and server editions includes additional help for customizing the Workflow Manager client application, building custom workflow steps, and extending your Workflow Manager implementation.
+The Workflow Manager SDK installed with the Desktop and Server editions includes additional help for customizing the Workflow Manager Client Application, building custom workflow steps, and other ways to extend your Workflow Manager implementation.

 Once you have your system up and running and are ready for your users to start tracking their work with Workflow Manager, you'll need to deploy it to them.
 There are few steps involved with this that are outlined in Deploying a Workflow Manager system in the Administering Workflow Manager book.